DomBito/VapourSynth-CCD/README.md

 Unoptimized port of CCD for VapourSynth

 CCD - Camcorder Color Denoise - is an amazing VirtualDub filter made by Sergey Stolyarevsky (according to [this Doom9 thread](https://forum.doom9.net/showthread.php?t=181549&page=2)).
-**It's a chroma denoiser that works great in old sources such as VHSes and DVDs.**
+**It's a chroma denoiser that works great on old sources such as VHSes and DVDs.**

 This VS function tries to replicate what the original CCD plugin does.